mako-framework/docs/06_learn_more/00_authentication.md

 	$user->save();

+> Generating a new token will invalidate all active sessions and "remember me" cookies for the user in question.
+You can use the ```Gatekeeper::forceLogin``` method to log the user back in in the background to keep the experience seamless.

 The ```memberOf``` method allows you to check whether or not a user is a member of a group or a set of groups.

 	$isMemberOf = $user->memberOf('admin');